pandeyhimal/Web-project/README.md

 # Web-project
-This is the personal portfolio.
+This is the project of web technology on topic of personal portfolio.